Naod-AB/Dart_Guide/README.md

 - 🔁 Collections & Loops
 - 🎯 Object-Oriented Programming (classes, inheritance, mixins)
 - 🔧 Null Safety & Error Handling
-- ⏱️ Asynchronous Programming (Futures, async/await, Streams)
+- ⏱️ Async Programming (Futures, async/await, Streams)
 - 🧪 Testing & Best Practices
 - ➕ And more...

+## 🧠 Why This Guide?

+To deepen my Dart knowledge and help others get a quick, example-based grasp of the language.

 ## 🚀 How to Use

-Clone the repo and explore each file inside the categorized folders:
+Clone and explore:
 ```bash
 git clone https://github.com/your-username/Dart_Guide.git
 cd Dart_Guide